clath

 On successful login, Clath should send the user somewhere.
 The mechanism to determine this location is hacked together, has some issues, and may change in the future.
 For now:

-• If *login-destination-hook* contains a function, the user's identity will be passed to that function as the :username keyword.
+• If *login-destination-hook* contains a function, the user's identity will be passed to that function as the :username keyword and the session will be passed in :session.
 The user will be redirected to the URL returned by the function.

 • Next, *login-destination* will be checked.